Jahanara Begum

-Jahanara Begum (23 March 1614 – 16 September 1681) was a Mughal princess and later the Padshah Begum of the Mughal Empire from 1631 to 1658 and again from 1668 until her death.
-She was the second and the eldest surviving child of Emperor Shah Jahan and Mumtaz Mahal.
+Jahanara Begum (23 March 1614 – 16 September 1681) was a princess of the Mughal Empire.
+She was the second and the eldest surviving child of Mughal Emperor Shah Jahan and Mumtaz Mahal.

-After Mumtaz Mahal's untimely death in 1631, the 17-year-old Jahanara was entrusted with the charge of the royal seal and conferred the title of Padshah Begum (First lady) of the Mughal Empire, despite the fact that her father had three surviving wives.
-She was Shah Jahan's favourite daughter, wielded major political influence during her father's reign, and has been described as "the most powerful woman in the empire" at the time.
+After Mumtaz Mahal's untimely death in 1631, the 17-year-old Jahanara was entrusted with the charge of the royal seal and conferred the title of Padshah Begum (First lady) of the Mughal Empire, even though her father had three surviving wives.
+She was Shah Jahan's favorite daughter and wielded major political influence during her father's reign, and has been described as "the most powerful woman in the empire" at the time.

 Jahanara was an ardent partisan of her brother, Dara Shikoh, and supported him as her father's chosen successor.
 During the war of succession which took place after Shah Jahan's illness in 1657, Jahanara sided with the heir-apparent Dara and joined her father in Agra Fort, where he had been placed under house arrest by Aurangzeb.
-A devoted daughter, she took care of Shah Jahan till his death in 1666.
+When Aurangzeb ascended to the throne, Jahanara was replaced by her younger sister, Roshanara as Padshah Begum.
+A devoted daughter, she took care of Shah Jahan until his death in 1666.
 Later, Jahanara reconciled with Aurangzeb who gave her the title 'Empress of Princesses' and replaced her younger sister, Princess Roshanara Begum, as the First Lady.
-Jahanara died unmarried during Aurangzeb's reign.
+Jahanara died during Aurangzeb's reign.

-Jahanara wrote 'Munis al arwah' (Confidant of spirits) which is the biography of Shaikh Muinuddin Chisti.
+She is known for her written works as well, which continue to be a primary way in which her presence in Sufism survives until today.
+She is well known for a biography of Sheikh Mu’in ad’-Din Chishti, ‘Munis al arwah’ whom she believed to have been the highest of the Sufi saints in India and her spiritual master, despite having lived four centuries before her.